diva-e/talk-javassist/README.md

-# Example Code for Javassist Talk on Javaland 2018
+# Example Code for Javassist Talk on JavaLand 2018

-This are simple examples presented in my talk on JavaLand 2018.
+These are simple examples presented in my talk on JavaLand 2018.
 The code is just meant to play with Javassist.

 To use the Agent build the `agent.jar` with maven:

 ```
   $ mvn package
 ```